It is also available as a brand-name drug called Soriatane and as a generic drug.

 Acitretin can interact with other drugs and chemicals in the body to create adverse effects.
 It is important to know what to take and avoid when on a course of acitretin.

-This drug is known to increase the risk of congenital abnormalities, and alcohol can further enhance the duration of this risk to beyond 3 years after taking acitretin.
+This drug is known to increase the risk of congenital abnormalities, and alcohol can further enhance the duration of this risk to beyond 3 years after stopping acitretin.
 Avoid alcohol at all costs while taking acitretin.

 There are several types of medication to avoid while taking acitretin, including: